 At an international level, governments of countries where religious doctrines limit or prevent abortion rights may cooperate to influence global policies.
 Right wing US Evangelical groups lobby at the UN, and gained support from the Trump Administration.
 The US State Department briefed diplomats at an international women’s conference in 2019 to keep ‘sexual and reproductive health’ rights off the agenda.
 The Trump Administration also cut off funds to clinics around the world unless they agreed to a ban on even discussing abortion, and also undermined the role of international bodies such as the International Planned Parenthood Federation in providing advice and help with contraception.

 A policy of enforced sterilization of women from certain social groups is rarer, but has sometimes been the outcome of deep seated prejudice.
+A number of countries practised sterilization in the 20th century influenced by racial and eugenicist beliefs: for example Japan under its Eugenics Protection Law which applied from 1948 to 1996.
+(The Japanese government passed a law in 2019 to compensate women who had been sterilized.)
+Government programmes in both the USA and Canada targeted Indigenous women, and US sterilization policies extended in some states to people of colour, immigrants, unmarried mothers, and the mentally or physically disabled.
+Sterilization is rarer today, but it is part of the widely condemned Chinese Communist Party campaign against Uighur culture and identity (see Vol.1.
+C.II.1.e.)
+Sterlization policies have prompted some recent protests by women who have suffered under them.
 In Peru Qwuipu women demonstrated in 2017 against the enforced sterilization of over 300,000 women between 1995 and 2000.
 Women from the Roma community in the Czech Republic are campaigning for official recognition that the Communist regime forcibly sterilized both Roma and disabled women from the 1970s-1990s and that (although this policy was then disavowed) in practice women were still being sterilized without their full consent up to 2007.
 This issue was taken up by the Czech Ombudswoman in 2014, but the government rejected her proposals.
 It is now before the European Court of Human Rights and the UN Committee on the Elimination of Discrimination against Women.